microsoft/infersharpaction/Examples/ResourceLeak/README.md

 ## Resource Leak Detection Capabilities

-**CSharpCodeAnalyzer** is able to detect resource leaks.
+**Infer#** is able to detect resource leaks.
 Supported scenarios include those enumerated below.
 For further detail on the analysis capabilities of this tool, see [here](http://www.eecs.qmul.ac.uk/~ddino/papers/nasa-infer.pdf).

 ## Supported scenarios

-In each of the following cases, we describe a resource leak which would be identified by CSharpCodeAnalyzer.
+In each of the following cases, we describe a resource leak which would be identified by Infer#.

 ### 1. Deallocation of IDisposable Local Variables: